Junk Food Junkie

-"Junk Food Junkie" is a 1975 novelty song by Larry Groce.
+"Junk Food Junkie" is a 1975 novelty song by American singer-songwriter and radio host Larry Groce.
 It spent 15 weeks on the U.S. charts, reaching #9 on the Billboard Hot 100.
 It was Groce's only song to chart.

 "Junk Food Junkie" spent two weeks at #31 in Canada, and it was also a minor hit on the Adult Contemporary chart.

 The song is currently released on K-tel International.

 Background

 The song tells the story of a man leading a double life: during the day he boasts of his natural diet lifestyle; however, at night, he indulges his secret addiction to junk food.